AI Code Generation Is Killing Deep Work: Fix Your 2026 Workflow

 I think we all accept that AI tools like Copilot, Cursor, or ChatGPT make software engineers faster.
 The premise is simple: you type a prompt, the machine writes the boilerplate, and you ship features in a faster time.

-However, this speed creates a paradoxical fragmentation in our workdays.
-While the code generation itself is fast, the human side of the equation is breaking down due to small waits.
+However, AI code generation is killing deep work.
+This speed creates a paradoxical fragmentation in our workdays.
+While the code generation itself is fast, the human side of the equation is breaking down due to small waits, and those waits are destroying engineer productivity in 2026.

 Waiting for an IDE to generate code creates dozens of micro pauses throughout the day.
 These pauses are dangerous because they invite distractions like Slack, email, or social media.
 I have faced this challenge at work, where I check Slack while AI generates.
 Since using AI in your IDE, your days have become more fragmented, and that’s a risk for your productivity.